 - Phase Three: The portion of the trail between Swisher Road and the Highland Village/Lake Lewisville Lake station (which goes over the Lewisville Lake) was completed in summer 2018 by TxDOT during their Interstate 35E expansion construction.

-How much did the A-train Rail Trail cost?
+How the Rail Trail was Funded

 - The final construction cost for the trail was approximately $14 million.

 - Phase one of the trail was funded with local money in conjunction with the construction of DCTA’s A-train commuter rail line.

 - Phase two of the trail was funded by the Federal Highway Administration (FHWA) grants administered by the TxDOT, Denton County, the North Central Texas Council of Governments (NCTCOG) and DCTA.

 - Phase three of the trail that is above Lewisville Lake was constructed with Interstate 35E project funds.